UWAMEGFisheries/UWAMEGFisheries.github.io/_posts/masters-students/2018-07-22-hayley-sims.md

   teaser: square-hayley-sims-profile.png
   thumb: square-hayley-sims-profile.png
 ---
-## A cost-benefit analysis of optimum sampling designs for ecological monitoring in West Australian Marine Parks.
+## A cost-benefit analysis of optimum sampling designs for ecological monitoring in West Australian Marine Parks
 <img src='/images/square-hayley-sims-profile.png' align='right' width="350" hspace="20" vspace="10">

 To effectively manage State and National Marine Parks, long-term sustainable monitoring is essential.
 Monitoring programs should prove to be ecologically relevant, statistically credible, and cost-effective.
 Clearly identifying the costs and benefits of an ecological monitoring program is fundamental to its long term success and optimisation.
 Using stereo BRUV footage taken from the Ningaloo, Two rocks, Geographe Bay and the South West Corner marine parks I will present a cost-benefit analysis of optimum sampling designs for long term monitoring of fisheries and coastal habitats.
 My research will also explore the difference between traditional and modern quality control processes used throughout the monitoring program.
 This information will assist managers in making better decisions to maximise the benefits of protected areas along the West Australian coastline.